Welcome Training Program Director(s) and Instructor(s)

 EMSA interprets home study to mean training that takes place in an individual’s home, or through an online format that is not interactive.

-Courses that use an online virtual classroom setting(s) or allow for real-time interaction with the instructor are allowed.
+Courses that use an online virtual classroom setting(s) that allow for real-time interaction with the instructor are allowed.